BALTIMORE TRANSGENDER DAY OF REMEMBRANCE

 Transgender Day of Remembrance

-Assemble at the YNOT Lot Join Baltimore Safe Haven as we come together to honor the lives of all our fallen siblings.
+Baltimore City Hall Outside on the Lawn 100 Holliday Street Baltimore, MD 21202 Join us as we come together to honor the lives of all our fallen siblings.
 WE SPEAK THEIR NAMES!
 Transgender Day of Remembrance seeks to highlight the losses we face due to anti-transgender bigotry and violence.
 With so many seeking to erase transgender people -- sometimes in the most brutal ways possible -- it is vitally important that those we lose are remembered, and that we continue to fight for justice.
-YNOT Lot - 4 W. North Avenue (Corner of North and Charles) Download a simplified list of the names at the link below.
+Organized by Maryland Safe Haven.
+Stay updated on Facebook and Instagram.
+Download a simplified list of the names at the link below.

 |